FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Wholesale deals can be done with an owner-occupied or rental property, a multi-family property, or distressed properties, like a foreclosure.

-Wholesalers enter a real estate contract with a seller, receiving 'equitable interest' through the Principle of Equitable Conversion.
+Wholesalers enter a real estate contract with a seller, receiving equitable interest through the Principle of Equitable Conversion.
 But before closing on the initial purchase contract, the wholesaler assigns their' right to purchase' to another end buyer.
 As a result, the only required capital would be funding for the earnest money deposit.

-The wholesaler uses an assignment of sale –the legal instrument that allows 'contracted buyers' to transfer their equitable interest to another buyer.
+The wholesaler uses an assignment of sale–the legal instrument that allows 'contracted buyers' to transfer their equitable interest to another buyer.
 The real estate wholesaler's gross profit is the pricing differential (between the initial and second purchase agreement).

 Wholesaling real estate is like any other for-profit business with an objective to turn a profit.
 Like any business or organization, wholesalers can select from a number of business entities.
-These available business entity options are discussed below, including the use of a Limited Liability Company (a.k.a., LLC), a type of entity that a real estate wholesaler can establish under state statute.
+The available business entity options have not changed in 2024.

-Wholesale Real Estate Business Structure Options
+5 Wholesale Real Estate Business Structure Options

 In its simplest terms, business entities are organization types created by one or more individuals for the specified purpose of engaging in a trade, conducting business, or similar activities.

 A business entity decision has important legal and financial implications, and the benefits and concerns for each are discussed below.
-These are the essential considerations when deciding how to structure your wholesale real estate business.
+These are the essential considerations when deciding how to structure your wholesale real estate business:

-A Sole Proprietorship
+Sole Proprietorship

 A sole proprietor is the simplest to establish and manage.
 It is defined by an individual or a married couple – acting as an owner & business operator.
 According to legal statutes, a business's sole owner is, by default, a sole proprietorship.
 Sole proprietors are not mandated to register with the state; however, they may need to meet licensing or permit requirements.